creme332/Rainbow-SnakeGame-AI/README.md

-# GameSnake
+# Rainbow Snake

 ![](Media/ezgif.com-gif-maker.gif)

-A better C++ terminal snake game

-- [ ] Combine the two loops in DisplayBoard
-- [ ] Add colours to output
-# Improvements over other terminal snake games #
+# Features #
-1. Screen/cursor does not flicker when refreshing terminal
+1. Screen/cursor does not flicker when refreshing terminal.
-2. Colored terminal
+2. Colored terminal without any graphics library.

+# How to play #
+Use W-A-S-D keys to move snake while avoiding walls and collecting food.
+(Caps lock should be OFF)